linked-art/linked.art/docs/api/rels/1/workDepictsAgent.md

 ---
-title: Linked Art HAL Link: workDepictsAgent
+title: "Linked Art HAL Link: workDepictsAgent"
 ---

 ## workDepictsAgent

 Returns the instances of VisualItem that show or depict the given Person or Group

-Example: Given Rembrandt, would return a self-portrait
+### Example Given Rembrandt, would return a self-portrait

-Class Given: ['Person', 'Group']
+* Class Given: ['Person', 'Group']
-Returns Class: ['VisualItem']
+* Returns Class: ['VisualItem']
-Relationship: depicts
+* Relationship: depicts